 Two versions of the Avalanche Bulletin are available in .pdf format for printing:

-- Full avalanche bulletin: This has the same content as the interactive avalanche bulletin: hazard map, danger description for all regions, and the 'Snowpack and weather' section.
+- Full avalanche bulletin: This has the same content as the interactive avalanche bulletin: hazard map, danger description for all assessed regions, and the 'Snowpack and weather' section.